Graphic courtesy of kazmira-llc.com

 Vincenzo Fornaro is using industrial hemp to help decontaminate the soil on his farm caused by a nearby factory.
 Courtesy of CBS News.

-Rolling Stone article from June, 2018 profiles activist Doug Fine whose attitude towards hemp is that the plant “is nothing less than a savior of humanity, a miracle plant that will revivify depleted soils, mitigate the threat of climate change, and re-establish harmonic balance between humans and the environment.”
+A Rolling Stone article from June, 2018 profiles activist Doug Fine whose attitude towards hemp is that the plant “is nothing less than a savior of humanity, a miracle plant that will revivify depleted soils, mitigate the threat of climate change, and re-establish harmonic balance between humans and the environment.”

 They go on to explain that hemp is a superstar phytoremediator because it grows anywhere, like a weed.
 Additionally, it “produces a relative abundance of bushy biomass in a short period of time, making it highly effective at extracting nutrients from the soil.”
 Hemp also has deep roots for an annual, allowing it to penetrate contaminated soil.
 Hemp is also “naturally resistant to insect predators, thus obviating the need for pesticides.”